Cell Phone Use While Driving Car Crash Effects Lawyer Serving West Palm Beach

 When a distracted motorist is responsible for damage and personal injuries, an injured driver may be eligible to receive various non-economic and economic damages.
 The economic damages received are those that may reasonably calculated in terms of a cash award.
 The non-economic damages are considered “intangible” and are categorized as; permanency, suffering and pain.
 The types of damages that may be available in a personal injury case can include:

 - Loss of companionship, spousal support and/or consortium

 - Payment for any related psychiatric or psychological treatment

 - Loss of earning ability in situations involving permanent physical or mental impairment

 - Compensation for all past, present and future pain and suffering

 - Time missed from work and lost earnings compensation

 - All hospital and medical-related expenses.

 In the case of cell phone use while driving car crash, you may wish to pursue compensation for your personal loss and any potential future expenses.
 You may also be able to file a wrongful death claim if a relative died as a result of this type of car accident.
-For a personal injury claim, there is a four year time limit for filing and a two year time limit for filing a wrongful death claim.
+For a personal injury claim, there is a two year time limit for filing and a two year time limit for filing a wrongful death claim.
 These time limits will usually begin from the date of the accident.